fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Humanity’s real problem is that we have Paleolithic emotions, medieval institutions, and godlike technology.
+  Edward O. Wilson

 The brain is a wonderful organ; it starts working the moment you get up in the morning and does not stop until you get into the office.
   Robert Frost